morleym/furtive-handbook/docs/format-round-robin.md

 * A singular Round-Robin does not require seeding
 * Round-Robin *groups* require seeding because otherwise you can end up with imbalanced groups
-* With every competitor playing each other, you can use round robin to acquire 'accurate' seeding for a multi-stage tournament (e.g. round-robin into double-elim)
+* With every competitor playing each other, you can use Round-Robin to acquire 'accurate' seeding for a multi-stage tournament (e.g. round-robin into double-elim)

 #### Scheduling & Logistics